ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 ## How to Participate

-As you can probably imagine, getting started is easy as 1-2-3.
-But if you tried to contribute to these open source projects outside of Hacktoberfest it would have taken you some time, and probably more than 5 issues, before your contribution is considered "good enough."
+As you can probably imagine, getting started is easy as 1-2-3:

 1. Before registering for Hacktoberfest, you need to setup a GitHub account that you’ll use during the community event.
 You can do that from GitHub: [github.com/join](https://github.com/join).